Blackymas/NSPanel_HA_Blueprint/README.md

 ## Features:
-- easy to use and simple configuration via Blueprint - no change in the code is necessary
+- Easy to use and simple configuration via Blueprint - no change in the code is necessary
 - 32 buttons on 4 button pages with long press function for settings (more buttons are also possible)
 - Button design is automatically generated based on the selected entity
 - Buttons show current brightness and cover position in the button itself
 - Buttons label can be assigned via blueprint
-- Weather + 5 days weather forcast
+- Weather + 5 days weather forecast
 - Thermostat + Touch + Relay control for floor heating
-- Light control (brightness-slider, colorwheel, TempColor-slider) - via Long Press
+- Light control (brightness-slider, colorwheel, TempColor-slider) - via long Press
 - Cover control (open, close, position-slider) - via long press
 - Settings page (display brightness, display dim brightness, auto-dim, sleep mode, reboot NSPanel)
 - Swipe between pages
 - Top menu with 10 icons for specific states
 - Heating control (hot water)
-- modern design - design easy to change via Adobe Express (free + design template)
+- Modern design - design easy to change via Adobe Express (free + design template)
-- 2 pysical switches
+- 2 physical switches
 - and much more ;)

 # Pages

 ## Home
-- current weather with button to Weather Forcast page
+- Current weather with button to Weather Forcast page
 - Hardware buttons can be freely assigned
 - Hardware button label or without label
 - Blue line indicates on or off of the entity